-Nyx Capital Corp. is proposing to redevelop properties located at 3016, 3020, 3026, and 3032 Kirwin Avenue and 3031 Little John Lane in the City of Mississauga (subject property).
-The proposed redevelopment consists of three townhouse blocks totalling 64 units and associated underground parking as well as an outdoor amenity space.
-The proposed redevelopment will be limited to the area that was previously approved for the former hotel proposal.
+DVB Real Estate Investments Inc. is proposing to redevelop properties located at 3016, 3020, 3026, and 3032 Kirwin Avenue and 3031 Little John Lane in the City of Mississauga (subject property).
+The proposed redevelopment consists of an 8-storey rental apartment building with a total of 148 units and associated aboveground and underground parking as well as an outdoor amenity space.
+The proposed redevelopment will occur outside of the floodline.